NickTheDevOpsGuy/devops-sample-projects/ci-cd-github-actions/README.md

-# 🚀 CI/CD with GitHub Actions, Jest, and Docker
+# 🧪 NickDoesDevOps: Node.js CI/CD Example with GHCR + GitHub Actions

 This project demonstrates a **Node.js application** with a **CI/CD pipeline** using GitHub Actions.
 The pipeline runs **Jest for unit testing**, and optionally **builds/pushes a Docker image** to a registry like GHCR (GitHub Container Registry).